arihantchoudhary/design-eng-challenge/README.md

 We'll be looking at:

-- **User Experience** - Smooth interactions, intuitive design, attention to detail
+- **User Experience** (40%) - How much information is conveyed at once - too little, or does it feel overwhelming?
+How many clicks does it take to perform an action?
-- **Design & Polish** - Visual design, animations, responsive behavior
+- **Design & Polish** (40%) - Visual design, animations, responsive behavior, micro-interactions
-- **Technical Implementation** - Proper API integration, state management, performance
+- **Technical Implementation** (10%) - Proper API integration, state management, performance
-- **Code Quality** - Clean, readable, well-structured code with proper TypeScript usage
+- **Code Quality** (10%) - Clean, readable, well-structured code with proper TypeScript usage

 ---